Resonant modal approximation of time-domain elastic scattering from nano-bubbles in elastic materials: Time-harmonic form and preliminaries

 \section{Time-harmonic form and preliminaries}

-The objective of this section is to apply the temporal Fourier transform to obtain the time-harmonic form of the system \eqref{S:Lame}, and then give the corresponding equivalent integral formulations via the potential theory.
+The objective of this section is to apply the temporal Fourier transform to obtain the time-harmonic form of the system \eqref{S:Lame}, and then give the corresponding equivalent integral formulations by means of the potential theory.